xiaoqian19940510/xiaoqian19940510.github.io/_pages/about.md

 ### Journal
 - The reviewer of Neural Networks (NN, CCF-B, SCI Q1).

+- The reviewer of Transactions on the Web (TWEB, CCF-B, SCI Q2).

 - The reviewer of Complex & Intelligent Systems (CAIS, SCI Q1).

-- The reviewer of Transactions on the Web (TWEB, CCF-B, SCI Q2).
+- The reviewer of International Journal of Machine Learning and Cybernetics (JMLC, SCI Q1).

 - Others (JJCIT, etc.)